 Q: Why Sikhs do not cut their hair but they cut their nails?

-In addition, hair is not a hindrance to anyone.
-Because hair can be placed in a bun and kept clean and does perform a number of functions, it is only practical to realize that keeping hair is not hard.
+Hair is not a hindrance to anyone because hair can be placed in a bun and kept clean and does perform a number of functions, it is only practical to realize that keeping hair is not hard.
 On the other hand, having long nails is a hindrance to the body.
-An individual with long nails cannot functions and do everyday chores comfortably.
+An individual with long nails cannot function and do everyday chores comfortably.
 In order to ensure that one can perform the tasks of everyday life, only the dead part of nails is trimmed.

-The differences between the two do not end with the structural features.
-Even the body’s response towards the two is totally different.
+The body’s response towards the two is totally different.
 Our body, throughout life, tries to maintain a particular length of hair.
 Every individual has a specific length for hair.
 Once the hair reaches its specific length, it stops growing.
-If the hair is cut, the body responds by growing it again to the specific length.
 It clearly indicates the link of the body with the hair all along its length.
 The body shows no such response to the nails, which grow from birth to death at the same rate, irrespective of whether cut or not.
-It follows, thus, that cutting of the dead part of nails does not tell on the body at all, whereas, cutting of hair puts extra load on the body.
-To sum up, if there is anything on the head that can be compared with the dead part of nails, it is either dandruff or dead hair which are removed by combing.